-We recognize a sad truth: Metro Detroit has far too many functionally illiterate adults, people often reading below a fifth-grade level, unable to complete a job application or read to their children.
+We recognize a sad truth: Metro Detroit has far too many low literate adults, people often reading below a fifth-grade level, unable to complete a job application or read to their children.

 Sadder still, low literacy is not new here.
 Many dedicated and skilled literacy agencies have tutored adults over the years and turned lives around without making a dent in the growing problem.